-On the last track we discussed Questions Concerning Autism.
+In the last section, we discussed Questions Concerning Autism.
 These included What is autism?
 Should an autistic child run wild?
 Is it genetic?
-Environmental factors, Is it something I did? and Is there a cure?.
+Environmental factors; Is it something I did? and Is there a cure?

-On this track, we will discuss Compensating for Lack of Language.
+In this section, we will discuss Compensating for Lack of Language.
 This will include finding something worth trying for, modeling the words, getting them to talk on their own, keeping things social and interactive, turning requests into conversation and encouraging initiations.

 Bridget, age 37, was the mother of Kyle, age 15, who had an autistic spectrum disorder.
 Bridget explained to me, "I’ve been trying to get Kyle to talk for a few years now.
 It’s not working.
 If he wants to play a game or to drink some orange juice, he doesn’t ask for it, he’ll take my hand and lead me to it.
 Kyle is toilet-trained, but sometimes, when we go to a public place, like a movie theater, and Kyle can’t locate the restroom, he’ll just go in his pants.
 Other times, he’ll throw a temper tantrum because he can’t lead me to what he wants."

 I stated to Bridget, "Kyle leading you to what he wants sounds to me like autistic leading.
 If Kyle can get something accomplished by simply showing you what he wants, he probably doesn’t have a motivation for talking.
 All his needs are taken care of already."

 I found it helpful to continue to Bridget, "A child with autism may not initially understand why it’s so important to talk—it’s hard work and a lot easier to just take someone’s hand and march him over to the orange juice when you want orange juice.
 You may start to think why bother?
 Here are six steps you might try to encourage Kyle to talk."